 CLC students have been involved in a wide range of projects including assisting with days trips’, helping in the crèche, organising activities such as quizzes and arts sessions.
 The Youth Project and Older People’s Project are among our services that have benefits from the girls’ involvement.

 A placement at St. Hilda’s will be an added interesting dimension to your university application, Duke of Edinburgh Award or generally to provide you with a new experience where you can meet a set of diverse and interesting people from a totally different background to yourself.

 If you are at CLC and would like to volunteer at St. Hilda’s, please contact us by email or telephone 020 7739 8066.

 We also host international volunteers

 Clayton Volunteering – USA

-St Hilda’s has worked in partnership with CAPA International Education for over 5 years.
-St Hilda’s provides experiential learning for students combining their academic and practical experiences together via community placements.
-Internship students are placed from 2 -8 weeks and provide a unique and special quality to St Hilda’s community.
+St. Hilda’s has worked in partnership with CAPA International Education for over 5 years.
+St. Hilda’s provides experiential learning for students combining their academic and practical experiences together via community placements.
+Internship students are placed from 2 – 8 weeks and provide a unique and special quality to the St. Hilda’s community.